Michaelangel007/buddhabrot/README.md

             }
         }

-AMD: 89 seconds
+AMD: 1:29 (89 seconds)

+While not impressive, we've already wittled off 10 seconds just by a little cleanup.

+# = Multi Core (OpenMP) =

-== Pre-OpenMP cleanup ==
+# == Pre-OpenMP cleanup ==

-To convert from single-core to multi-core we first need to do a few things:
+To properly convert from single-core to multi-core we first need to do a few things:

-a) When using OpenMP it can run a foor() loop in paralle but ONLY if the loop index is an integer, not a floating-point.
+a) When using OpenMP it can run a foor() loop in parallel but ONLY if the loop index is an integer, not a floating-point value.
+Hmm.

-We convert steping by dx to stepping along the scaled width and scaled height.
+We convert from steping by dx and dy (floating-point) to stepping along the scaled width and scaled height (integers.)
+This means we'll recompute the world space coordintes.

+See, File: buddhabrot.cpp, Func: Buddhabrot()

         for( int iCol = 0; iCol < nCol; iCol++ )
         {